FrickHazard/SolunaAlgorithm/instructions.md

 ### Explore

-In explore mode you may choose a starting board and see what moves are mistake.
+In explore mode you may choose a starting board and see what moves are mistakes.
 This is useful for honing your strategy against the bot.
 See if you can use this mode to help you develop a winning strategy.

 ------